diegoami/newscollection/README.md

 This works also as a recommandation system, because it should find articles talking about related topics.

-You can copy the text of a technical article into this text page : http://ec2-35-156-126-138.eu-central-1.compute.amazonaws.com:8080/search  and find similar articles in the dataset, possibly limiting the search in a date interval.
-From there you can copy the URL of an article in the database and see related articles in http://ec2-35-156-126-138.eu-central-1.compute.amazonaws.com:8080/search_url
+[You can copy the text of a technical article into this text page](http://ec2-35-156-126-138.eu-central-1.compute.amazonaws.com:8080/search)  and find similar articles in the dataset, possibly limiting the search in a date interval.

-Alternatively, you can see how articles in the database related to each other entering the url of an article in the page mentioned above: http://ec2-35-156-126-138.eu-central-1.compute.amazonaws.com:8080/search_url
+Alternatively, you can see how articles in the database related to each other [entering the url of an article in this page](http://ec2-35-156-126-138.eu-central-1.compute.amazonaws.com:8080/search_url).

 ## Technologys used

 I am still in the exploring phase as to what technology I should use.
 So far I built the prototype using Gensim in connection with Tfidf / BoW (first approach) and Doc2Vec.
-The results are already decent but it seems that there is great room for improvement
+The results are already decent but it seems that there is great room for improvement.

 ## Validation

-I have included the possibility to let users give feedback whet
+I have included the possibility to let users [give feedback](), whether articles actually are about the same story, or at least related.
+If enough data is gathered, other approaches to train models will be used, such as neural networks.

 ## Possible developments